 - You will only receive payment once the buyer Approves your content.

-Rating and Writer Level
+Ratings / Writer Level

 Your Overall Rating is determined based on four different measurements, all ratings themselves: Content Rating, Approval Rating, Transactions Complete, and Account Age.
 Your Overall Rating is the average of these four individual ratings.
 The individual ratings are calculated as follows: